Properties of twisted topological defects in 2D nematic liquid crystals

 \section{Defect Motion}

 When the fixed boundaries are removed and the nematic texture is allowed to fully relax to a homogenous state, a $\pm1/2$ defect pair attracts and annihilates, whereas defects with the same sign repel each other.
 As has been previously reported, when the defects have different orientations, they typically do not travel along a straight line toward or away from each other during the relaxation process \cite{Vromans:2016,Tang:2017}.
-Instead, defects of opposite signs co-rotate and defects of the same sign co-translate, Fig.~\ref{fig:Fig3}a,b and supp. mov.~7,8.
-Formally, this is expressed by a rotation of the vector connecting the defect cores and by a translational motion of their mean position, respectively.
+Instead, defects of opposite signs co-rotate while attracting, Fig.~\ref{fig:Fig3}a,b and supp. mov.~7.
+This is a direct consequence of the fact that in order to annihilate, two defects must be in phase with each other, i.e. the intermediate texture can be described by Eq.~\ref{eq:mdef}.
+Thus when two out of phase defects approach each other, they must first remove any relative twist between them before annihilating~\cite{Giomi:2014}.
+Conversely, defects of the same sign co-translate while repelling each other, Fig.~\ref{fig:Fig3}c,d and supp. mov.~8.
+Formally, these co-rotations and co-translations are expressed by a rotation of the vector connecting the defect cores and by a translation of their mean position, respectively.

 This behaviour does not change qualitatively with the defect core radius $\epsilon$.
-Also, the rate at which the twist amplitude difference $\Delta\tau$ is dissipated depends only weakly on the defect core radius $\epsilon$, Fig.~\ref{fig:Fig3}a,b (insets).
-In contrast, the translational speed of defects exhibits a more pronounced dependence on $\epsilon$, Fig.~\ref{fig:Fig3}c,d, and the velocity of the defects increases with the defect core radius, Fig.~\ref{fig:Fig3}c,d (insets).
+Also, the rate at which the twist amplitude difference $\Delta\tau$ is dissipated depends only weakly on the defect core radius $\epsilon$, Fig.~\ref{fig:Fig3}a,c (insets).
+In contrast, the translational speed of defects exhibits a more pronounced dependence on $\epsilon$, Fig.~\ref{fig:Fig3}b,d, and the velocity of the defects increases with the defect core radius, Fig.~\ref{fig:Fig3}b,d (insets).